TiloRC/reddit_post_tracker/README.md

 # Reddit Post Tracker
-This bot tracks the growth of post upvote counts, hot rankings, and comments over time using PRAW.
+Tracks time series data for reddit posts.
 I'm building it to collect data for a blog post I'm writing.

 ## How to Get Started